marcopolonius0/petbot/items/info.md

 * `id`: The id of the item.
 MUST be the same as the name of the object.
 * `displayName`: The name seen by users.
 Just any string will do.
 * `price`: The buy price of this item, as a number.
 The sell price is always 50% of the buy price, floored (Example: If a buy price is 5, it's sell value is 2).
-* `obtainable`: Whether this item is listed in the shop or not.
-Can still be given using admin permissions, or by players who've already obtained it trading it (if tradeable = true).
+* `purchaseable`: Whether this item is listed in the shop or not.
+Can still be given using admin permissions, or by players who've already obtained it trading it (if `tradeable` = true).
+* `salable`: Whether this item can be sold to the shop.
+Can still be traded between players by trading it (if `tradeable` = true).
 * `tradeable`: Whether this item can be exchanged between players or not.
-Can still be given using admin permissions, or from the shop (if obtainable = true).
+Can still be given using admin permissions, or from the shop (if `purchasable` = true).
-* `useable`: Whether this item can be "used" and consumed.
-This requires using the Pet module and the function useItem().
+* `useable`: Whether this item can be "used" and consumed (deleting the item).
+This requires using the Item module and the function useItem().